Lee J. Cobb: Stage

 Cobb performed summer stock with the Group Theatre in 1936, when it summered at Pine Brook Country Club in Nichols, Connecticut.
 He made his Broadway debut as a saloonkeeper in a dramatization of Crime and Punishment that closed after 15 nights.
 He starred opposite Elia Kazan in Group Theatre's productions of Clifford Odets' Waiting for Lefty and Golden Boy.
-He also acted in Ernest Hemingway's only ever full-length play, The Fifth Column, and Clash by Night.
+He also acted in Ernest Hemingway's only full-length play, The Fifth Column, and Odets' Clash by Night.

 Cobb gained widespread recognition for his portrayal of Willy Loman in the original production of Arthur Miller's play Death of a Salesman under the direction of Elia Kazan.
 Miller praised Cobb as "the greatest dramatic actor I ever saw" and, upon his casting, changed a line referring to the physical appearance of the title character, whom the author had originally conceived of as a small man, from "shrimp" to "walrus".
 Cobb played through the play's entire initial run at the Morosco Theatre between February 1949 and November 1950.
 The play won the Tony Award for Best Play and the Pulitzer Prize for Drama.
 Miller later offered Cobb the part of Eddie Carbone in A View from the Bridge, but Cobb turned it down.

 During World War II, Cobb joined the US Army Air Forces in the hopes of becoming a pilot.
 Instead, he was assigned to a radio unit.
 He was later transferred to the First Motion Picture Unit, where he appeared in Moss Hart Army Emergency Relief fundraiser productions like This is the Army and Winged Victory.

 In 1968, his performance as King Lear with Stacy Keach as Edmund, René Auberjonois as the Fool, and Philip Bosco as Kent achieved the longest run (72 performances) for the play in Broadway history.